Fish health & pathology in Alaska

 Algal and cnidarian organisms can be harmful to fish health, with exposure resulting in skin, gill, and intestinal damage as well as toxicological impacts from the toxins they can produce.

-We have experience in environmental monitoring for phytoplankton and zooplankton that are harmful to fish health, as well as studying the impacts of their exposure on fish health.
+Dr Morag Clinton has experience in environmental monitoring for phytoplankton and zooplankton that are harmful to fish health, as well as studying the impacts of their exposure on fish health.

 Subtle cellular alterations can be used to monitor animal health from non-infectious stressors such as temperature changes or contaminant exposure.
 We can examine tissues from aquatic animals for microscopic cell changes to understand impacts of different stressors.